breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 |:------:|:------:|
 |<center><img align="center" width="200%" src="../images/fsm_bell.svg"/></center>| <br/><center><img align="center" width="50%" src="../images/bell.png"/></center><br/>Please ring the bell **once**<br/> and wait for assistance. |

 Imagine a library desk: you can wait quietly and eventually you will be served.
-You can ring the bell once, and wait quietly to be served.
+Or, you can ring the bell once and wait quietly to be served.
 Should no one arrive after a while, you may press the bell again and continue waiting.
 Though you must never ring the bell twice, lest you disturb the patrons and be tossed out.

 Regular languages can also model nested repetition.
 Consider a slightly more complicated language, given by the regular expression `(0(01)*)*(10)*`.
 The `*`, or [Kleene star](https://en.wikipedia.org/wiki/Kleene_star), means, "accept zero or more of the previous token".